Fig. 1: The weekly Illustrierter Kriegs-Kurier (Universitätsbibliothek Potsdam)

 by Ulrich Wyrwa

 In August 1914 the majority of German Jews expressed their patriotic approval of the war and their loyalty to the German state.
 They identified with Germany, and a large number signed up voluntarily for military service at the front.
-The Jewish population in Germany affirmed the war not least because it was directed against Russia, the harshest adversary of the Jews.
+The Jewish population in Germany supported the war not least because it was directed against Russia, the harshest adversary of the Jews.
 This paper concentrates on the first acts of war conducted by the German military forces during the German occupation of Belgium; it examines whether and in what way German-Jewish Intellectuals perceived Germany’s violation of Belgian neutrality and the new feature of war as a war against a civilian population.
 The first part examines autobiographical sources to reconstruct the experiences and the perception of German Jewish soldiers, German military rabbis, and other German Jewish witnesses to the war.
 The second part then analyzes the coverage of German Jewish newspapers regarding the warfare against Belgium; and, finally, the third and last part scrutinizes the commentaries of German Jewish intellectuals and socialist Jews [Jewish socialists?] regarding the German war against Belgium.

 The German Occupation of Belgium